Neelraah/yolov8_dataset/README.md

-"yolov8 small model is used to train a model to detect objects and categorize road traffic in real time using esp32 camera module and raspberry pie"
+This YOLOv8s model is trained on a custom traffic dataset to detect five key object classes: bicycle, bus, car, motorbike, and person.
+It is optimized for real-time detection in urban environments and can be used in applications like traffic monitoring, smart city systems, and autonomous vehicles.